NOAA-OWP/ras2fim/doc/INSTALL.md

 ### Step 10:
 You will now need some data.
 - `inputs`:  In the README.md, you may have already downloaded the X-National_datasets folder.
-You are encouraged, but not mandiatory, to move the X-National_datasets folder with its three files, inside the `inputs` folder.
+You are encouraged, but not mandiatory, to move the X-National_datasets folder with it's four files and one folder, inside the `inputs` folder.
 - `OWP_ras_models\models`: While also optional, you are encouraged to move each of your models that have been pre-processed into the `OWP_ras_models\models`.
 Note: When you run `ras2fim.py`, each of your models likely have there own folder, and you can put as many model folders as you like in this `models` folder.
 When you run `ras2fim.py` it will load in all data across all files and folders inside the `OWP_ras_models\models` folder.
 Remember, you can put your model folders anywhere you like, this is just the default pattern.<br>
 ie)<br>
 ![ras2fim default models folder structure image](https://github.com/NOAA-OWP/ras2fim/blob/master/doc/default_models_folder_structure.png)